ISISNeutronMuon/MDMC/doc/index.rst

 Acknowledgements
 ----------------
-...
-Suggestion for placeholder section for acknowledging such things as the Swedish Research Council etc.
+Funding for the development of MDMC has been provided by the Swedish Research Council ...

 Indices
 -------